JesseCoretta/go-antlr4512/README.md

       SINGLE-VALUE )
 ```

-When using macros, a reference to a macro must only be made after the needed macro has been properly defined.
-Failure to follow this rule will result in OID resolutions during the parsing process.
+When using macros, a reference to a macro must only be made _after_ the needed macro has been properly defined.
+Failure to follow this requirement will result in botched OID resolutions during the parsing process.

 Note that macros can only be used for the following definition types: